...

 Prepare the content and proofread it

-4. Add visuals: Including relevant visuals in your email can make it more appealing and help convey your message effectively.
-Use high-quality images that relate to your content, such as photos of happy children engaged in activities at your child care center.
-Ensure that the visuals are properly formatted and optimized for email.
+4. Add visuals: Include relevant visuals in your email to make it even more appealing.
+Use high-quality images and ensure that the visuals are properly formatted and optimized.

 Include a CTA

-Your email should include a clear call-to-action (CTA) that encourages your recipients to take action.
+A clear call-to-action (CTA) encourages customers to respond to your offer or proposal.
 Here are some CTA examples for your campaigns:

 • Sign up (for a program or service)